medined/cloudformation-templates/README.md

 to CodeCommit, ECR, or S3.
 This is the type of access needed to deploy applications (i.e., not for development)

+* app-03-security-groups-stack - This stack provides single-purpose security
+groups so you can use composition to aid clarity.

 ## scripts

 All scripts are located in the `scripts` directory to make them easy to find.